 Since 2016, the English Department has used a multiple measures system, based on data from the RP Group, to place students in transfer-level English (ENGL 001: College Composition).
-Since then, the parameters for placement have changed, as have the course offerings; most significantly, between Fall 2018 and Fall 2019, the department reduced and then eliminated all pre-transfer courses to allow every student access to transfer-level English to comply with the requirements of AB 705.
-At the same time, the department introduced and then increased sections of English 1 paired with a co-requisite lab (English 310D).
-By Fall 2019, all students were placed in either stand-alone English 1 or English 1/310D.
+Since then, the parameters for placement have changed, as have the course offerings; most significantly, between Fall 2018 and Fall 2019, the department reduced and then eliminated all pre-transfer courses to allow every student access to transfer-level English in compliance with the requirements of AB 705.
+At the same time, the department introduced and then increased sections of English 1 paired with a co-requisite support lab (English 310D).
+By Fall 2019, all students self-placed in either stand-alone English 1 or English 1/310D.

 The following chart shows current multiple measures that are used for English placement:

-ENGL Placement Recomme ndation by Multiple Measures Highest HS ENGL GPA <2.60 GPA>2.60 Jr./Sr. ENGL ENGL310D and ENGL001 ENGL001 JI./SI.
-ENGL Other Clearance: [Jr./Sr. ENGL with B or better] OR [AP ENGL with C+ or better] Notes: 1.
-ENGL360 is a n option open for all students who do not feel pre epared to take ENGL310D after engaging in Guided Self Placement.
+ENGL Placement Recommendation by Multiple Measures Highest HS ENGL GPA <2.60 GPA>2.60 Jr./Sr. ENGL ENGL310D and ENGL001 ENGLOO1 Other Clearance: [Jr./Sr. ENGL with B or better] OR [AP ENGL with C+ or better] Notes: 1.
+ENGL360 is an option open for all students who do not feel prepared to take ENGL310D after engaging in Guided Self Placement.